SixArm/mast-cell-help/topics/vitamin-b9-folate/index.md

 * **Deficiency**: This can lead to anemia, fatigue, and an increased risk of birth defects in newborns.
 Deficiency can result from an inadequate diet, alcoholism, malabsorption conditions, and certain medications that interfere with absorption.

-Dietary sources of folate include a wide range of foods, such as leafy green vegetables (e.g., spinach, broccoli), legumes (e.g., lentils, beans), citrus fruits, and fortified cereals.
-In some countries, certain grains are fortified with folate.
+Dietary sources of folate include a wide range of foods, such as leafy green vegetables (e.g. spinach), legumes (e.g. beans), citrus fruits, and fortified cereals.